SWIMMING AND CYCLING HOLIDAY IN A LUXURY APARTMENT

 Apartment | 2 bedrooms | sleeps 5

-This luxury apartment is rented directly by its owners.
+This luxury apartmen located nearby the Promenade, is rented directly by its owners.
 It is comfortable and modern and is located on a 2nd floor equipped with an elevator, in a beautiful quiet, central and commercial area (with restaurants and supermarkets) near the Musée Massena and its gardens and the "rue pietonne" where you can stroll by night, sit in cafés and eat in terraces with candles.

 This two-bedroom bright and cosy apartment has just been completely renovated and consists of a corridor entrance, living area, 1 separate bedroom that contains a luxury designed king size bed, 1 bedroom-dressing and an American kitchen; there is also a large shower room with separate toilet.